By Joseph Calhoun of Alhambra

 Market expectations for US economic growth fell after the FOMC meeting.
 Stocks didn’t seem to notice or care but bonds and the dollar certainly did.
 It might be nothing more than a blip and the incoming economic data may push growth expectations right back up.
 Sentiment certainly points in that direction but not much else.
 It appears that might have to suffice for a while as the Trump administration agenda isn’t exactly in overdrive right now.

-Here’s the Moderate Allocation, unchanged again:NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Here’s the Moderate Allocation, unchanged again:NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.